 Debbie Rosenberg Bush joined the Development team in January 2013 and works with the Dean, faculty, and colleagues to secure support from foundations and corporations for major institutional initiatives and priority projects.
 She previously served as senior director of development for the Cancer Support Community, director of corporate and foundation relations at Gilda’s Club Worldwide, director of foundation support at the American Museum of Natural History, and director of development at the New York Academy of Sciences.
 Before her career in development, she worked at Memorial Sloan-Kettering Cancer Center as director of publications and was an editor at Random House, The Sciences, and Consumer Reports.
 Rosenberg Bush has a Bachelor of Science from Yale University.
 She served on the board of Women in Development New York, where she co-chaired the sponsorship committee, and is a member of the Association of Fundraising Professionals and Women in Development New York.
 She is also actively involved with the Yale Alumni Fund and the Yale Club of New York City.

-Mary Fiore joined the Development staff in September 2012 and is responsible for Mailman School events that cultivate prospects and donors, as well as major fundraising events for the School.
-She was the founder and president of Mary Fiore & Co., Inc., a boutique events firm specializing in high-level protocol and fundraising events.
-Through events such as galas, benefit dinners, cocktail receptions, meetings, golf outings, and walk/runs, Fiore has over 20 years of development experience in the non-profit sector as an event specialist.
-Fiore has been a member of the Board of Directors for the Greater New York Chapter of the Association of Fund Raising Professionals (AFP), continues to serve on the committee to produce Fundraising Day in New York, and has chaired AFP's National Philanthropy Day celebration.
+Mary Fiore joined the Development staff in September 2012 and is responsible for Mailman School events that engage alumni, prospects and donors, celebrate installations and endowments, as well as all alumni and fundraising events for the School.
+Prior to joining Columbia University, she was the founder and president of Mary Fiore & Co., Inc., a boutique events firm specializing in high-level protocol and fundraising events.
+Through events such as galas, benefit dinners, cocktail receptions, meetings and conferences, golf outings, and walk/runs, Mary has over 20 years of development experience in the non-profit sector as a program and event specialist.
+Mary has been a member of the Board of Directors for the Greater New York Chapter of the Association of Fund Raising Professionals (AFP), continues to serve on the committee to produce Fundraising Day in New York, and has chaired AFP's National Philanthropy Day celebration.
 She holds a dual B.A. in History and Art History from Syracuse University.

 kp2697 [at] cumc.columbia.edu (Kim Peters)

-Kim Peters joined Mailman as a Development Officer in April, 2016.
-Her Development experience includes roles in development and communications at the ALS Association of NY, and at the John A. Hartford Foundation.
+Kim Peters joined the Mailman School as a Development Officer in April, 2016, and quickly moved into the alumni relations role.
+She is responsible for engaging over 14,000 Mailman School alumni, and works closely with a diverse and productive alumni board with over 30 active members.
+Her past development experience includes roles in fundraising and communications at the ALS Association of NY, and at the John A. Hartford Foundation.
 Prior to her work at Hartford, Kim had a career in marketing and advertising, serving as an art director for several agencies including Ogilvy CommonHealth Worldwide, Gotham Inc., and Abelson-Taylor.
 She is a graduate of Tulane University, and holds a certificate in Philanthropy and Fundraising from New York University’s School of Professional Studies.

 kr2748 [at] cumc.columbia.edu (Kristen B. Rozansky)